any-docs/css/content/reference/properties/dynamic-range-limit/index.md

 The brightness of HDR content can be jarring to the viewer.
 This is especially apparent in apps where a mixture of HDR and SDR content is displayed, leading to inconsistency in the brightness.

 The `dynamic-range-limit` property allows you to control the brightness of HDR content.
-For example, you might want to constrain the maximum brightness of all thumbnails in a photo or video gallery to HDR reference white (this is what the `standard` keyword value does) or to a brightness only slightly more than the HDR reference white (using the `constrained` keyword value or a custom limit created using {{cssxref("dynamic-range-limit-mix()")}}).
+For example, you might want to constrain the maximum brightness of all thumbnails in a photo or video gallery to HDR reference white (this is what the `standard` keyword value does) or to a brightness only slightly more than the HDR reference white (using the `constrained` keyword value or a custom limit created using `dynamic-range-limit-mix()`).
 When a user views a single HDR image, or if the user selects a preference to enable it, you could then set the image's `dynamic-range-limit` to `no-limit`.

 ## Formal definition